rzw2/mlx75027_config/README.md

 ## Features yet to support
 List of features not yet supported

+MLX75027
 * If selecting Flip or Mirror the ROI needs to be reversed
 * Set the PN9 test pattern
 * Output the boot sequence registers

+EPC660
+* Binning in HDR or Dual Phase mode, the row and column calculation is currently not supported in these sensor modes.